Goods

 Trademark applications and registrations in Class 10 over the past 15 years.

 Class 10 covers surgical, medical, dental, and veterinary apparatus and instruments, artificial limbs, eyes, and teeth, orthopaedic articles, suture materials, therapeutic and assistive devices for persons with disabilities, massage apparatus, and apparatus, devices, and articles for nursing infants.
-With over 113,600 live marks, it is a major class driven by the scale and innovation pace of the medical device and healthcare technology industries.
+It is a major class driven by the scale and innovation pace of the medical device and healthcare technology industries.

 What's Included in Class 10